-- 1.3.1 The appointed Contractor shall designate & properly resource a competent person to deal with the construction phase Construction Environmental Management and Waste Management plans.
-Qualifications, competence, and knowledge must be acceptable to the design team. - 1.3.2 This design and preconstruction phase plan has been prepared for a contractor that has not yet been appointed to conduct the proposed works.
-Once appointed it shall be the responsibility of the contractor to prepare a construction stage CEMP and to update it throughout the work as the project proceeds. - 1.3.3 Our approach to the preparation of the CEMP has involved the following: - Review all information provided as part of the brief. - Review all information provided regarding existing services in the vicinity of the site. - Desktop study of site investigation information which was available. - Review scheme proposal as housing scheme design developed. - Review of the hazards / risks associated with the project,
+1.3.1 The appointed contractor shall designate & properly resource a competent person to deal with the construction phase Construction Environmental Management and Waste Management plans.
+Qualifications, competence, and knowledge must be acceptable to the design team.

+- 1.3.2 This design and preconstruction phase plan has been prepared for a contractor that has not yet been appointed to conduct the proposed works.
+Once appointed it shall be the responsibility of the contractor to prepare a construction stage CEMP and to update it throughout the work as the project proceeds. - 1.3.3 Our approach to the preparation of the CEMP has involved the following: - Review all information provided as part of the brief. - Review all information provided regarding existing services in the vicinity of the site. - Review of Topographical surveys. - Desktop study of site investigation information which was available. - Review scheme proposal as housing scheme design developed. - Review of the hazards / risks associated with the project, - No GPR Survey has been completed.